overextended/ox_inventory/index.md

 You may, optionally, download [my fork of ESX Legacy](https://github.com/thelindat/es_extended/) which has all the changes to use this inventory in place, on top of a few extra features.

-For a guide on upgrading your framework, go to [this page](framework).
+For a guide on modifying your framework, go to [this page](framework).

 <h2 align='center'> Upgrading </h2>